phlask/phlask-map/README.md

 We use Prettier to ensure a consistent code formatting across the project, if you are running VSCode, please make sure to install the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), the project configuration will ensure that Prettier is set as your default formatter as well.

-### Redux State Viewing

-During development, you may need to make changes to components which interact with Redux state.
-If you would like to have a better idea of the values in the Redux state while in development, install the Redux DevTools using the instructions here: https://github.com/reduxjs/redux-devtools/tree/main/extension#installation

-For a guide on how to use the extension check the [Docs section of their documentation](https://github.com/reduxjs/redux-devtools/tree/main/extension#docs).
-This video in particular may be useful: https://egghead.io/lessons/javascript-getting-started-with-redux-dev-tools

-For more information on how to understand/use the PHLASK Map Redux state, see our [Redux Guide](redux_guide.md)

 ### Storybook

 We use Storybook for documentation and testing of the PHLask components and design system.